-The Chairman then announced that a message had been received from His Majesty, the King of Sweden and Norway, representing the country in whose service Grotius had spent many years of his life, and he thereupon introduced Baron de Bildt, First Delegate of Sweden and

-Norway, who stated that he had been directed by telegraph to offer the sincere congratulations and good wishes of His Majesty, the King of Sweden and Norway, to the Commission of the United States of America and to the Government of the Netherlands, on the occasion of this celebration.
+The Chairman then announced that a message had been received from His Majesty, the King of Sweden and Norway, representing the country in whose service Grotius had spent many years of his life, and he thereupon introduced Baron de Bildt, First Delegate of Sweden and Norway, who stated that he had been directed by telegraph to offer the sincere congratulations and good wishes of His Majesty, the King of Sweden and Norway, to the Commission of the United States of America and to the Government of the Netherlands, on the occasion of this celebration.
 He added that the memory of Grotius would always be highly cherished in the speaker's native country, which Grotius had served so long and so faithfully.

-The Chairman thereupon introduced the Honorable T. M. C. Asser, Delegate to the Peace Conference from the Netherlands, and President of the Institute of International Law, who spoke as follows:-
+The Chairman thereupon introduced the Honorable T. M. C. Asser, Delegate to the Peace Conference from the Netherlands, and President of the Institute of International Law, who spoke as follows : -

-"LADIES AND GENTLEMEN:
+"LADIES AND GENTLEMEN :

-- "Having the honor to be the President of the Institute of International Law, I consider it my duty to add a few words, in the name of that body, to the eloquent speeches that we have heard. - "It is a great pleasure for the members of the Institute who attend this meeting, in their capacity of delegates to the Peace Conference, to declare through their President that they fully sympathize with the congratulations and the thanks addressed to the eminent American delegates,-congratulations on this most important memorial day, thanks for their homage to the father of our science-my great Compatriot, Hugo Grotius. - "And these thanks, Ladies and Gentlemen, do not only concern the splendid ceremony of this day.
-Our gratitude is inspired, above all, by the most valuable services that American jurists and American statesmen have rendered to the development of International Law. - "The Annals of our Institute show the great influence that American science and practice have exercised upon its resolutions.
+"Having the honor to be the President of the Institute of International Law, I consider it my duty to add a few words, in the name of that body, to the eloquent speeches that we have heard.

+"It is a great pleasure for the members of the Institute who attend this meeting, in their capacity of delegates to the Peace Conference, to declare through their President that they fully sympathize with the congratulations and the thanks addressed to the eminent American delegates, - congratulations on this most important memorial day, thanks for their homage to the father of our science my great Compatriot, Hugo Grotius.

+"And these thanks, Ladies and Gentlemen, do not only concern the splendid ceremony of this day.
+Our gratitude is inspired, above all, by the most valuable services that American jurists and American statesmen have rendered to the development of International Law.